 Instructions

 - Shape the dough.
 Dust the top of the dough with flour.
-Empty the bowl onto a lightly floured surface and bring the dough together with lightly floured hands You want to gently knead the dough by patting the dough into a 1/2-inch thick circle and then fold the dough in half.
-Repeat 3 more times.
+Empty the bowl onto a lightly floured surface and bring the dough together with lightly floured hands You want to gently knead the dough by patting the dough into a 1/2-inch thick rectangle and then fold the dough one side into the center.
+Then fold the other side into the center on top (like a book).
+Repeat 2 more times.

 - Bake the biscuits.
 Place the biscuits next to each other on the cookie sheet so they touch (optional step: freeze for 10 minutes before baking to help firm up the butter).
 Brush tops with additional buttermilk right before baking.
 Bake for about 13-15 minutes until tops are golden brown.
 Remove from the oven and cool on the baking sheet for 5 minutes.
 Transfer to a cooling rack to continue cooling.
 I like to brush on butter and a sprinkle of flaky sea salt before serving.